SOCR/ProbDistCalc_RShiny/README.md

 Code
 ====

 The pure HTML5/JavaScript code is available in the [code folder](https://github.com/SOCR/ProbDistCalc_RShiny/tree/master/code).
 This is implemented as an RShiny app.
+R version 3.4.3 or above is required for this application.

 Team
 ====